KoheiOshioMeiji/Research-Results/README.md

 **Publications**

 Oshio, K. (2025).
 EmoLawConnect: An AI-powered matching engine for professionals supporting family conflict resolution.
-In Proceedings of the 38th International Conference on Legal Knowledge and Information Systems (JURIX 2025), University of Turin, Italy.
-(Accepted).
+In Proceedings of the 38th International Conference on Legal Knowledge and Information Systems (JURIX 2025), Turin, Italy.
+(Accepted)

-Oshio, K. (2025, June 20).
+Oshio, K. (2025).
 Towards human-centered legal AI: Designing a facilitative mediation agent integrating tacit knowledge and multimodal dialogue cues.
-ICAIL 2025 Doctoral Consortium, Northwestern University, Chicago, IL, USA.
+In Proceedings of the ICAIL 2025 Doctoral Consortium at the 20th International Conference on Artificial Intelligence and Law, Chicago, IL, United States.

 Oshio, K. (2024).
 Legal-Emotional BATNA: AI chatbot addressing divorce legalities and emotional complexities, and research of social implementation in Japan.
-In JURIX 2024: The Thirty-Seventh Annual Conference (pp. 333–337).
-Brno, Czech Republic: IOS Press. https://doi.org/10.3233/FAIA241264
+In Proceedings of the 37th International Conference on Legal Knowledge and Information Systems (JURIX 2024), Brno, Czech Republic. https://doi.org/10.3233/FAIA241264

 **研究費獲得**